Bounded Model Checking for Hyperproperties: Descriptions of Case Studies

-We say that a trace is {\em effective} if {\em message}, $\NRR$, and $\NRO$ are all received.
-Assuming that each party will take turns and take different actions, the fairness of non-repudiation protocol can be presented as hyperproperty as follows.
-There exists an {\em effective} trace $\pi$, such that for all other traces $\pi'$, if $\partyA$ in both traces always take the same action while $\partyB$ behave arbitrarily, or both $\partyB$ take the same action and $\partyA$ behave arbitrarily, then for $\pi'$, eventually $\NRR$ gets received by $\partyA$ if and only if $\NRO$ gets received by $\partyB$.
-The complete specification for non-repudiation is the following:
+A {\em fair} non-repudiation protocol guarantees that two parties can exchange messages fairly without any party being able to deny sending out evidence while having received an evidence.
+Furthermore, we say that a trace is {\em effective} if {\em message}, $\NRR$, and $\NRO$ are all received.
+Assuming that each party will take turns and take different actions, the fairness of non-repudiation protocol can be defined as a hyperproperty as follows.
+There exists an {\em effective} trace $\pi_{A}$, such that for all other traces $\pi_{B}$, if $\partyA$ in both traces always take the same action while $\partyB$ behave arbitrarily, or both $\partyB$ take the same action and $\partyA$ behave arbitrarily, then for $\pi_{B}$, eventually $\NRR$ gets received by $\partyA$ if and only if $\NRO$ gets received by $\partyB$.